c4xp/Devops02/README.md

 ## Surprizes

-- We will ask each participant (zoom order) a simple question
+- We will ask each participant (not really a random order) a simple question
--
+- At the end a fully fledged project will be shown

 ## Prerequisites